Receive emergency alerts on your cell phone

 In order to receive the quickest and most accurate information in an emergency situation, parents need to be sure that all home phone, cell phone and email addresses are up-to-date in the student information system, Synergy.
 Contact the school office if you have any questions.
 The texts, calls and emails will only go to those families who have those fields filled in in the database.

-Should you have any questions about this new service or other emergency communications, don’t hesitate to call Dan Dougherty in Communications at ?254-5112 or Tim Leon in Safety at 254-5100.
+Should you have any questions about this new service or other emergency communications, don’t hesitate to call the communications office at 254-5112 or Tim Leon in Safety at 254-5100.